8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221115/content.md

 Definitely feeling good about the decisions here.
 This section probably won’t be here moving forward.

+During this paycheck the value of the Traditional IRA hit the same value as the peak value when the money was in the 401k.

 ## Closing M1 Finance

 I’m still trying to reach a tighter balance at the fund level before actively contributing here.